By Madeline Bocaro ©

 INTRO & INTERLUDES

 Cobwebbed leotards adorn male dancers who contort their bodies into Art Deco Erté – style letters, spelling out ‘David Bowie, The 1980 Floor Show’.
 Romain de Tirtoff (1892 –1990) was a Russian born French artist and designer known as Erté, based upon the French pronunciation of his initials, R.T.
 Erte was a 20th century artist and designer who flourished in an array of fields, including fashion, interior design, costumes, and for film, theater and opera set design.

 Bowie had seen an original Erté painting in Amanda Lear’s apartment which inspired him to position the 1980 Floor Show dancers in the style of Erté’s Art Nouveau alphabet, spelling out the name of the show at the intervals.

 The dancers styled by Natasha Korniloff intermittently prance around Bowie, denoting the passage of time.
-Her webbed leotards resemble Natasha’s designs for the dancers on the six scaffolded platforms of the Lindsay Kemp stage show and in many Ziggy Stardust performances.
-Natasha costumed Ziggy’s Rainbow Theatre concerts in London on 18 & 19 August, 1972, which also included Kemp and his troupe.
+Her webbed leotards resemble Natasha’s designs for the dancers on the six scaffolded platforms of the Lindsay Kemp stage show, and in many early Ziggy Stardust performances.
+Natasha costumed Ziggy’s Rainbow theatre concerts in London on 18 & 19 August 1972, which also included Kemp and his troupe.